San Antonio DWI Attorney

 Drunk driving cases are not as simple as prosecutors would have you believe.
 From the traffic stop to determining whether forensic evidence should be allowed in court, there are specific procedures that police and prosecutors must follow to secure a conviction.

-At Hoelscher Gebbia Cepeda PLLC, we know how to investigate DWI cases, and our San Antonio law firm has earned a reputation for holding police officers and district attorneys accountable.
+At Hoelscher Gebbia Cepeda PLLC, we know how to investigate DWI cases, and our San Antonio criminal defense law firm has earned a reputation for holding police officers and district attorneys accountable.

 To arrange a confidential consultation regarding your case, contact us today.
 We develop aggressive DWI defense strategies for clients throughout Bexar County and all of Texas.

 Am I required to submit to a chemical test?